Colombia peace process: Q&A

 CAFOD has worked in Colombia for over 40 years.
 Our programme focuses on peace-building, protection of human rights defenders and communities, people displaced by the conflict, sustainable livelihoods, work on business and human rights, and gender-based violence.
 Our Church and non-Church partners work with grassroots communities affected by the conflict.

 The Catholic Church in Colombia plays a key role as an advocate for peace and human rights, the resettlement of uprooted communities, the participation of victims in the peace talks, and the need to ensure victims have access to truth, justice and reparation.
-They have also been involved in the peace talks, through official visits to Havana and by helping victims put forward their perspectives in proposals and interventions.
+They have also been involved in the peace negotiation - through official visits to Havana and by helping victims put forward their perspectives in proposals and interventions - as well as in monitoring their implementation.

 We are very concerned about the increase in threats and attacks against victims’ representatives, land rights leaders, faith leaders, human rights defenders, afro-Colombian and indigenous leaders and communities, and peace advocates and that it may increase even more in the aftermath of the signing of a peace agreement in Colombia.